 Now it is possible for the catering teams to have current information when meals are being dispatched.
 The use of tablet technology such as iPads means that orders can be taken and delivery runs made using real-time data and without the need for slips of paper.

 This doesn’t mean that we can do away with labels when it comes to meals, as they still provide an extra level of quality assurance in what can be a chaotic environment.
 If meals are clearly labelled for specific patients, food allergies and medical conditions that impact on the appropriate diet of a patient can be more easily enforced.
 Catering isn’t just about delivery speed, it’s also about accuracy.
 Patients and their families will often make the assumption that the meal delivered to a room is for that patient and complies with their treatment plan, any alerts and allergies.

 Labels can also be used to seal some catering packs such as sandwiches or wraps which can help to keep them from going cold or drying out, protecting the food from any additional germs during transit and making it easier to deliver in general.

 The Brother Thermal Transfer Label Printer (TD-4520TNP) provides the flexibility to print labels up to 105.7mm wide and 11,430mm tall at 300dpi and is network ready or can be directly connected via USB.
 This allows more than enough real-estate on the label for the appropriate patient details, the food items included in the meal and a bar code if required to confirm that the meal was delivered.

 From a workflow perspective, the TD-4520TNP is intended for high volume and has an auto-peeler for use in high-throughput environments such as a healthcare facility kitchen.
 Printing labels at the time they are required reduces waste and ensures that the details on the label are correct when the meal is dispatched to the patient.

-Contact our consultants here to schedule a free demonstration or trial to see how our products can benefit your food label printing process.
+Contact our consultants here to schedule a free demonstration to see how our products can benefit your food label printing process.